steadylearner/cargo-publish-example/README.md

 - When you use private_struct! and private_struct!, you can't use pub keyword in it.
 [Read this if you want more information.](https://doc.rust-lang.org/book/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.html#making-structs-and-enums-public)

-- `nested_macro!` is required to use the other macros provied from this crate.
+- `nested_macro!` is required to use the other macros from this crate.
 It internally helps you to cutomize struct and enum name.

 ```rust
 macro_rules! nested_macro {